COMMERCIAL OPERATIONS (AIR OPERATOR CERTIFICATE)

-This section is to be completed by all applicants and will record basic information which includes the name and mailing address of the company, the address of the main base of operation, the proposed start of operation date.
-If a business name is used, it should be given in this section of the application form.
-Give the place and number of company registration.
+All applicants must complete this section which collects basic information, including the name and mailing address of the company, the address of the main base of operation and the proposed start of operation date.
+If a business name is used, provide it in this section of the application form as well as the place and number of company registration.
 All “trading names” used should be specified.
-Any “trading name” adopted subsequent to the completion of the application form or the issue of the AOC should be notified to BCAA at the address above.
+If a “trading name” is adopted subsequent to the completion of the application form or the issue of the AOC, notify the BCAA at the address above.

-Finally, details concerning management and key personal staff are essential if contact is required.
-An Operator must have a management organization capable of exercising operational control and supervision over any flight operated under the terms of the AOC.
+Finally, details concerning management and key personnel staff are essential if contact is required.
+An operator must have a management organisation capable of exercising operational control and supervision over any flight operated under the terms of the AOC.

 To be completed by the Air Operator and/or Approved Maintenance Organisation.
 Information provided under this heading will show what type of maintenance program will be performed.
 The proposed type of operation shall be specified if the information is required by the type of maintenance program.

-State the Approved Maintenance Organisation and how the maintenance is carried out in Block 8 of this section if appropriate.
+State the Approved Maintenance Organisation and how the maintenance is carried out in Block 8 of this section if applicable.

 The Air Operator shall provide details of all aircraft associated with the company.
-If an aircraft is foreign registered, provide a copy of the lease agreement which can be attached to the form.
-Details such as type by make, model, series, number of passenger seats or cargo payload capacity and any other pertinent information about the aircraft.
+If an aircraft is foreign registered, attach a copy of the lease agreement to the form.
+Include details of types of aircraft by make, model, series, number of passenger seats or cargo payload capacity and any other pertinent information.

-Block 10 shall show the proposed route structure and areas which intended operations will be conducted (eg. Middle East, Americas, Africa, etc.)
+In Block 10, provide the proposed route structure as well as the areas where intended operations will be conducted (e.g., the Middle East, Americas, Africa, etc.).

-The applicant shall provide a proposed business plan outlining how the company will be structured and carried out.
-This information shall provide a better understanding of the proposed operation of the business and how it plans to be profitable.
+Provide a proposed business plan outlining how the company will be structured and operate.
+This information shall offer a better picture of the proposed operation of the business and how it plans to be profitable.
 State details concerning proposed training in aircraft and/or simulator.

-Note: A Form 9000 (Application for AOC) will be provided on receipt of the information for completion by the nominees for Accountable Manager and Postholders for Operations Manager, Chief Pilot and Training Manager.
+Note: An AOC Application – Preliminary Information Form – Form 9000 will be provided on receipt of the information for completion by the nominees for Accountable Manager and Postholders for Operations Manager, Chief Pilot and Training Manager.